top of page

 FAQs

-No. Our trips are open to anyone with a genuine interest in learning about Jewish communities around the world.
-While the focus is Jewish history, culture, and contemporary community life, participants do not need to be Jewish to take part.
+No. Our trips are open to anyone with a genuine interest in learning about Diaspora communities around the world.

 Safety is a top priority.
 We work closely with our local host community, licensed guide, and trusted operators in each destination to ensure we only visit sites that are considered safe at the time of travel.
 If security conditions change, we will adjust the itinerary accordingly.
 Private and government security is provided in every destination where it is needed.

-These trips are designed for adult travelers (age 18+) who are curious, respectful, and genuinely interested in learning about smaller and often shrinking diaspora Jewish communities around the world.
+These trips are designed for adult travelers (age 18+) who are curious, respectful, and genuinely interested in learning about unique Diaspora communities around the world.

-Our pricing is based on shared rooms in clean, comfortable four star hotels.
+Our pricing is based on shared rooms in clean, comfortable four star or best available hotels.
 A single room supplement will always be available for travelers who prefer their own room, subject to availability.

 The trips are not physically demanding.
 Activities mainly involve walking and standing during tours, and no special level of fitness is required.

 Our optimal group size is 15 to 20 participants.
-To ensure a meaningful and cohesive experience, we will not run a trip with fewer than 15 people.
+To ensure a meaningful and cohesive experience, we will not run a trip with fewer than 10 people.
+We offer private tours upon request.

 Included: